-Activity Resources Needed Target Completion Date Planning [advisory meetings and listening sessions] All individuals/organizations in advisory group & Haywood County residents (for listening sessions) WNC Health Network [Adrienne Ammerman/Emily Kujawa], Megan Hauser 10/31/2022 Planning [Create campaign toolkit that includes tailored strategies for focused target audiences, resources, template materials, key data, printable materials, a video library, etc.] Individuals with subject matter expertise, individuals with lived experience, third-party media partner WNCHN 10/31/2022 Identify or create a website to hold resources, content, and information needed to support the campaign goals.
-Website host, domain name, dashboard sfotware WNCHN 10/31/2022 Implementation (TBD) Media for messaging/platforms willing to display messaging (e.g. radio, billboard, news outlets, etc.)/funding Adrienne Ammerman, Megan Hauser, Darion Vallerga TBD Ongoing Evaluation TBD TBD Ongoing
+Activity Resources Needed Agency/Person Responsible Target Completion Date Planning ladvisory meetings and listening All individuals/organizations in advisory group & Haywood County residents (for listening sessions) 10/31/2022 target audiences, resources, template Individuals with subject matter expertise, individuals with lived experience, third-party media partner WNCHN 10/31/2022 resources, content, and information needed Website host, domain name, dashboard sfotware WNCHN 10/31/2022

+Activity Resources Needed Agency/Person Responsible Target Completion Date Implementation (TBD) to display messaging (e.g. radio Adrienne Ammerman, Megan Hauser, Darion Vallerga TBD Ongoing Evaluation TBD TBD Ongoing

 We plan to evaluate the impact of the anti-stigma messaging campaign through the use of Results-Based AccountabilityTM to monitor specific performance measures.
 We will monitor How Much, How Well and Better Off Performance Measures.
-Currently, we plan to evaluate the 'number of advertisements placed,' 'Number of advertisements,' 'Number of clicks from online advertisements,' and 'Number of Haywood County residents reached.'
+Currently, we plan to evaluate the 'number of advertisements placed,' 'Number of advertisement engagements,' 'Number of clicks from online advertisements,' and 'Number of Haywood County residents reached.'
 We will track evaluation activities using the draft Work Plan table.

 Results Measures Methods Campaign materials are reaching [target audiences].
-How much Extent to which campaign materials are disseminated through channels that reach a significant proportion of the population Extent to which efforts are made to touch historically marginalized populations " Reporting data - Reach - Demographics

-Campaign materials are engaging.
-How well " Appeal of materials " Perceived likelihood of materials to shift behavior " Reporting data - Engagement rate " Survey of participant leads Western NC residents have increased awareness, attitudes, and practices around the identified health practice [name here].
-How well and Better off " Frequency of sharing of positive attitudes and practices associated with campaign among social media participants " Reporting data - Impressions - Engagement rate - Link clicks - Video views > Public Survey - % who report seeing the ads had an affect on their [topic]-related behaviors - % who report the ads led them to seek more information about [topic] and related preventive behaviors Local health communicators have increased capacity to create and disseminate health communication materials.
-Better off Extent to which participants experienced changes in: " Knowledge and skills to create [topic-related] materials " Ability to disseminate materials " Knowledge of how and where to obtain support " Survey of participant leads: % who agree with the statements: "My participation in this campaign helps me to build my capacity to support my agency/facility or community to address [health topic]" "Participation in this campaign increases my capacity to create and/or disseminate communications materials related to [health topic]" Campaign participants believe that the collaboration was a positive experience.
-How well Ways that the campaign was experienced by the participants related to: " Communication with WNCHN and others in the campaign " Respect " Valuable use of time " Survey of participant leads - % of participants who agree with the statement: "I feel respected" and "participation in this campaign is a valuable use of my time"
+How much Extent to which campaign materials are disseminated through channels that reach a significant proportion of the population Extent to which efforts are made to touch historically marginalized populations - Reach Campaign materials are engaging.
+How well Appeal of materials Perceived likelihood of materials to shift behavior Reporting data Engagement rate Survey of participant leads Western NC residents have increased awareness, attitudes, and practices around the identified health practice [name here].
+How well and Better off Frequency of sharing of positive attitudes and practices associated with campaign among social media participants Reporting data Impressions Engagement rate Link clicks Video views Public Survey % who report seeing the ads had an affect on their [topic]-related behaviors % who report the ads led them to seek more information about [topic] and related preventive behaviors Local health communicators have increased capacity to create and disseminate health communication materials.
+Better off Extent to which participants experienced changes in: " Knowledge and skills to create [topic- related] materials " Ability to disseminate materials " Knowledge of how and where to obtain support Survey of participant leads: % who agree with the statements: "My participation in this campaign helps me to build my capacity to support my agency/facility or community to address [health topic]" "Participation in this campaign increases my capacity to create and/or disseminate communications materials related to [health topic]"

+Campaign participants believe that the collaboration was a positive experience.
+How well related to: " Communication with WNCHN and others in the campaign " Survey of participant leads - % of participants who agree with the statement: "I feel respected" and "participation in this campaign is a valuable use of my time" -- --- ---